awe-media/awe.js/README.md

 ### Events provided by my awe app
 Learn about the common events provided by your awe app for use within your custom Javascript.
 COMING SOON

+### Setting the size and scale of the 360° or VR scenes in my awe app
+Learn about the different parts that make up the size and strucure of the 360° or VR scenes in your awe app and how you can change their configuration.
+COMING SOON

 ### Working with directions in my awe app
 Learn about how to deal with compass headings and device orientation within custom Javascript for your awe app.
 COMING SOON